cllckn/information-and-communication-technologies/module7/README.md

       });
     }

+    // Attaches a submit event listener to the form.
+    // When the form is submitted (for example, by clicking the submit button or pressing Enter), jQuery triggers
+    // the anonymous callback function to handle the submission.
     // Handle form submission to add a new product (AJAX POST request)
     $("#add-product-form").on("submit", function(event) {
       event.preventDefault(); // Prevent default form submission